 Studies have also shown that cannabis is a powerful neuroprotectant capable of preserving neural pathways in the brain after trauma such as a brain injury or stroke.
 All of these properties make cannabis a promising candidate for relieving many symptoms of COVID-19 that affect the long haulers.

-A recent study suggests that some cannabis strains could help to reduce the out of control immune reactions that cause some of the most severe effects of the virus.
+suggests that some cannabis strains could help to reduce the out of control immune reactions that cause some of the most severe effects of the virus.
 And other recent research shows that cannabis strains high in CBD may help to reduce lung inflammation and damage that frequently occurs with severe COVID-19.

 For those reasons, cannabis could also be useful for relieving many of the symptoms of long haul COVID.
 Because it’s often used for arthritis and other kinds of chronic pain, it may help with the joint aches and frequent headaches that come with long haul COVID.